 For all RLRA landlords, the RLG will provide access to a risk mitigation fund that will cover costs incurred by participating landlords related to unit repair, legal action, and limited uncollected rents that are the responsibility of the tenant and in excess of any deposit.
-Landlords leasing to RLRA households in supportive housing will have access to additional services to support tenant stability and housing retention.
-In exchange for these additional commitments associated with supportive housing, landlords will be required to reduce screening barriers, work collaboratively with service partners, and follow fair housing, equity and non-discrimination guidelines.
+Landlords leasing to RLRA households in supportive housing will have the option of signing a partnership agreement with a contracted services provider and/or the RLRA Administrator to access additional services to support tenant stability and housing retention.
+In exchange for these additional service supports associated with supportive housing, the partnership agreement will specify commitments the landlord must make, such as reducing screening barriers, working collaboratively with service partners, promoting housing access and inclusion, and following specific anti-racism and non-discrimination guidelines.